Boston needs more from their offseason roster additions

 Lindholm himself acknowledged frustration over his start with the Bruins, with just one five-on-five goal in 20 games, and Sweeney said it started back in training camp.

-“In Elias’ case, he missed a lot of camp, so he didn’t develop some chemistry with who we envisioned him playing, and then they got off to a rough start and haven’t,” Sweeney said.
+“In Elias’ case, he missed a lot of camp, so he didn’t develop some chemistry with who we envisioned him playing, and then they got off to a rough start and haven’t (built chemistry),” Sweeney said.
 “So, we bounced it around.
 They found a little bit more traction in terms of where their positionings are now in (Pavel) Zacha and (David) Pastrnak playing together.
 Brad (Marchand) and Elias, but it’s not translated to the results we want.

 “So, it needs to be better.
-He’s acknowledged that publically.
+He’s acknowledged that publicly.
 It needs to be better.
 Is there a transitional phase that all players go to come here?
 Yes, but that time is over with.
 Well passed, as a matter of fact, especially for established players in the league.”

 Zadorov’s impact has been a bit different.
-The 6-foot-6, 248-pound defenseman has league-leading 13 minor penalties and just five assists to begin his time with the Bruins.
+The 6-foot-6, 248-pound defenseman has a league-leading 13 minor penalties and just five assists to begin his time with the Bruins.

 “Nikita, we want another level from him as well.
 He’s shown pockets of it,” Sweeney said.
-“But he got off to a tough start with taking too many penalties and putting himself in that trying to be an aggressive player, and bring what the identity of what’s been described as, and find himself in the box.
+“But he got off to a tough start with taking too many penalties and putting himself in that trying to be an aggressive player, and bring the identity of what’s been described as, and find himself in the box.

 “And now all of a sudden, you’re playing a little more tentatively, and we need him to reassert himself.
 Obviously, with the pressure of Hampus (Lindholm) being injured now.
 The microscope falls there.”